UCSBCarpentry/2022-11-8-ucsb-reproducible-pubs/setup.md

 2) Don't be alarmed by the stop sign that will blink (and do not click on it otherwise you will cancel the process) or the red text messages.
 Once the process completes the cursor will be preceeded by a greater-than sign `>`.

-You may close Rstudio and all packages will remain installed when you reopen it.
+You may close RStudio and all packages will remain installed when you reopen it.